mik-jozef/chalk/notes/spec-notes.md

-if an expression ends with `}`, it shouldn't end with a semicolon either have all values on heap by default, or warn if a reference to a local variable could potentially outlive the variable should comptime type creation be allowed? if so, should it be possible to use interfaces of comptime-created types?
+if an expression ends with `}`, it shouldn't end with a semicolon either have all values on heap by default, or warn if a reference to a local variable could potentially outlive the variable type correctness means that all valid programs are type safe (or vice versa?) should comptime type creation be allowed? if so, should it be possible to use interfaces of comptime-created types?
 I do not like the idea of type correctness depending on results of provably terminationg (or even general)